Last update June 2026.

 What is Keti Koti?

-The Netherlands celebrates Keti Koti because of its colonial past: for over two centuries, the Dutch enslaved people in Suriname and the Caribbean, forcing them to work on plantations under brutal conditions.
+The Netherlands marks Keti Koti to commemorate the abolition of slavery, a legacy rooted in over two centuries of Dutch enslavement of people in Suriname and the Caribbean, who were forced to work on plantations under brutal conditions.
 Keti Koti acknowledges this painful legacy and the impact it still has on Dutch society today.
 Currently, more than 345,000 people with a Surinamese background and more than 130,000 people with an Antillean or Aruban background live in the Netherlands.
 The official commemoration of this day started in the Netherlands in 2009 and a National Slavery Monument (Nationaal Monument Slavernijgeschiedenis) was erected in 2002 in Oosterpark in Amsterdam.
 Events are organised in Amsterdam and several other cities.

 Keti Koti in Amsterdam